apache/causeway-site/content/components/security/shiro/configuring-shiro.md

 ### Example Configuration

-The [simpleapp archetype](../../../intro/getting-started/simpleapp-archetype.html) and the [todoapp archetype](../../../intro/getting-started/todoapp-archetype.html) are both configured with Shiro; you should see all the configuration explained below in these.
+The [simpleapp archetype](../../../intro/getting-started/simpleapp-archetype.html) is configured with Shiro; you should see all the configuration explained below in these.

 ## Bootstrapping Shiro